Mozilla-GitHub-Standards/2867b27b95da6eedbd182e4a21640b9929b8ed653705456df4dc5d569681b6f7/docs/source/config.rst

     provider=heka_cef.cef_plugin:config_plugin

-The CEF plugin provides some optional configuration settings for setting the syslog options, syslog facility, syslog ident and syslog priority.
+The CEF plugin provides some optional configuration settings for setting the syslog facility, syslog ident and syslog priority.

 By default, the syslog facility will be set to LOCAL4.